 Anxiety appears in many different forms and levels of intensity.
-The key to knowing if your anxiety is atypical is if it is persistent and it has a positive or negative effect on your life.
-Feeling uneasy while walking down a dark street alone is a rational response, while the fear of being in a crowded space like the grocery store is irrational and may lead to you avoiding activities that are necessary to your day-to-day functioning.
+The key to knowing if your anxiety is atypical is if it is persistent and has a positive or negative effect on your life.
+Feeling uneasy while walking down a dark street alone is a rational response.
+The fear of being in a crowded space like the grocery store is irrational and may lead to you avoiding activities necessary to your day-to-day functioning.

 For example, you may experience a bodily jolt as you get closer to a busy two-lane street that you have to cross.
 You now think to hit the crosswalk button, look both ways, and stay in the crosswalk while staying alert to your surroundings.
-Your anxiety is keeping you safe by bringing to your attention the appropriate steps to crossing the road safely.
+Your anxiety keeps you safe by bringing to your attention the appropriate steps to safely cross the road.
 Anxiety can affect you psychologically, physiologically, and behaviorally.
 Physical symptoms of healthy anxiety may consist of a rapid heartbeat, queasiness (stomach flipping), dry mouth, or sweaty palms.

 What is Clinical Anxiety?

 Clinical anxiety tends to add stress rather than mitigate it in a way that healthy anxiety does.
-Generalized Anxiety Disorder (GAD) is the clinical diagnostic terminology and is indicated by ongoing, excessive worry or fear that lasts for at least six months without having phobias, obsessions, or panic attacks.
-Excessive means that the worries or fears are often debunked or found to be disproportionate to the actual risk.
+Generalized Anxiety Disorder (GAD) is the clinical diagnostic terminology.
+It is indicated by ongoing, excessive worry or fear that lasts for at least six months without having phobias, obsessions, or panic attacks.
+Excessive means that the worries or fears are often debunked or disproportionate to the actual risk.

 To be diagnosed with GAD, your anxiety has to focus on at least two stressful life circumstances.
 These stressful life circumstances could revolve around work, relationships, health, finances, or school.
 People who suffer from GAD are aware that the frequency and intensity of their anxious thoughts and emotions are out of proportion to the likelihood of the feared events occurring in real life.
 However, they struggle to allow their rational awareness to lead their behaviors instead of their irrational, anxious thoughts leading.

-The psychology Diagnostic Statistical Manual (DSM), which is used by mental health professionals, has provided a list of symptoms related to GAD.
+The psychology Diagnostic Statistical Manual (DSM), which mental health professionals use, has provided a list of symptoms related to GAD.
 Worry and anxiety from GAD are related to three or more of these six symptoms.
 These symptoms should be present for at least six months.